Pyprohly/redditwarp/README.md

 ''')

 # List the moderators of r/redditdev.
-it = client.p.moderation.pull_users.moderators('redditdev')
+it2 = client.p.moderation.pull_users.moderators('redditdev')
-for mod in it:
+for mod in it2:
     print(mod.name)
 ```